tyannellis/fraud-detection-pipeline/README.md

 5. BigQuery Load Job ingests Parquet files into an analytics table for querying.
 6. (Planned): MERGE logic to make ingestion idempotent and prevent duplicate rows.
 7. (Planned): Transformations and modeling with dbt.
-8. (Planned): Orchestration with Apache Airflow or Composer
+8. (Planned): Orchestration with Apache Airflow

 ### Technologies Used
 * Python (pandas, pyarrow, google-cloud-storage, confluent-kafka, Faker)